cfpb/hmda-platform/Documents/local-dependencies.md

 Alternatively, you can start each one individually with the following instructions.

-##### Write Journal
+## Write Journal

 * The write side of this system is supported by either a local `leveldb` database or Cassandra.

-By default, the local `leveldb` is utilized, and some sample data is loaded automatically.
+### leveldb

+`leveldb` is best for local environments and for smoke testing.
+To use it, set the `HMDA_IS_DEMO` environment variable to `true` in the same session where you run the project in sbt.
+When that var is set, the platform loads sample data automatically upon startup.

+### Cassandra

 If using `Cassandra` is desired, set the following environment variable: